eurostat/eubd2025_docs/data-catalogue.md

 :::{Note}
 Here is a sample code how to access and use data from the climate data store in the platform:  [Climate data store notebook](cdse-notebooks/climate-data-access.ipynb).
+To run this notebook, an `.cdsapirc` [like this sample file](scripts/.cdsapirc) is needed with credentials to the API.
 :::